-- If an escort is provided on the vehicle they will work together with the driver and aim to provide an enjoyable journey to and from school. - Any medication to be taken during the school day can be handed to the escort for safekeeping on the journey but must not ask the escort to administer medication. - The driver and escort should not leave the vehicle when there is still a student on board.
-Unless otherwise specifically instructed the escorts duties are restricted to the supervision of the students on the vehicle.
-They cannot be expected to escort children across roads. - Escorts should have a Local Authority identification badge, which shows their picture and name. - A parent, carer or other responsible adult must be at home at the times the transport calls to collect or deliver the student. - You have to take your child to and from transport, if they need you to do this, the escort or driver cannot do this for you. - Details of the child's special needs provided by the Local Authority Children's Services Directorate will be given to the escort, however please talk to them about anything important that we may not know about, such as any medication your child may be taking, or any medical conditions. - If you are going to move house please inform Children's Services in advance in writing.
+- If a passenger assistant is provided on the vehicle they will work together with the driver and aim to provide an enjoyable journey to and from school. - Any medication to be taken during the school day can be handed to the passenger assistant for safekeeping on the journey but must not ask the passenger assistant to administer medication. - The driver and passenger assistant should not leave the vehicle when there is still a student on board.
+Unless otherwise specifically instructed the passenger assistant duties are restricted to the supervision of the students on the vehicle.
+They cannot be expected to take children across roads. - Passenger assistants should have a Local Authority identification badge, which shows their picture and name. - A parent, carer or other responsible adult must be at home at the times the transport calls to collect or deliver the student. - You have to take your child to and from transport, if they need you to do this, the passenger assistant or driver cannot do this for you. - Details of the child's special needs provided by the Local Authority Children's Services Directorate will be given to the passenger assistant, however please talk to them about anything important that we may not know about, such as any medication your child may be taking, or any medical conditions. - If you are going to move house please inform Children's Services in advance in writing.
 This may affect your transport entitlement and we may not be able to make new arrangements in less than 10 working days notice.

 - Wheelchairs are checked by Passenger Transport to see if they are safe to use on transport.
 If you know that your child is getting a new one you must phone 01793 466215 to ask for it to be checked.
 At least 5 working days notice is needed.
 Less notice could mean that it cannot be transported until it has been checked that it is safe. - If your child has a special seat or harness provided by the Council then they must use it.
 These seats and harnesses belong to the LA and must not be removed from transport. - Safety of your child and others may be affected if allowed to travel using other equipment.
-Escorts and drivers have been told not to allow any changes without permission from Passenger Transport.
+Passenger assistants and drivers have been told not to allow any changes without permission from Passenger Transport.